 Jarasandha as the King of Magadha

 When Kansa was killed by Lord Krishna, Jarasandha developed extreme revulsion for him and was strong-minded to defeat and kill him.
 Jarasandha was very discontented when he saw his widowed daughters.
 He promised to attack Mathuraand take over the Kingdom from Krishna.
 But he failed before Lord Krishna and Balarama.

 Death of Jarasandha by Lord Krishna

-Many kings where under the imprisonment of Jarasandha.
-When Krishna returned from Dwarka, he, with Bhima
+Many kings were under the imprisonment of Jarasandha.
+When Krishna returned from Dwarka, he, with Bhima and Arjuna, went to Jarasandha’s capital for the purpose of killing him.
+Jarasandha was against Yudhisthira becoming the Emperor by performing the ‘Rajasuya Yajna’ and liberating the kings.

-lasted long, for 27 days.
-Bhima tore apart Jarasandha in 2 pieces sideways and threw away the 2 pieces in opposite directions.
+Krishna with the two Pandavas, disguise as three Brahmins went to meet Jarasandha and told Jarasandha to choose one of them to fight with.
+Jarasandha preferred Bhima, renowned for his strength and stature.
+He refused to release the kings, and accepted the alternative of a combat, in which he was killed by Bhima.
+The fight or the wrestling lasted long, for 27 days.
+Bhima tore apart Jarasandha in two pieces sideways and threw away the two pieces in opposite directions.
 Jarasandha could not be joined together.
-After his death, all the imprisoned Kings were released and Lord Krishna installed his more virtuous son to succeed his throne, making him the ally of Indraprastha
+After his death, all the imprisoned Kings were released and Lord Krishna granted his more virtuous son to succeed his throne, making him the ally of Indraprastha.